 Wheat is common because it contains gluten.
 When gluten is broken down by the body to gliadin and glutenin, humans do not produce the DPP-IV enzyme that is necessary to break down gliadin.

-As a result, wheat intake causes transient leaky gut in ALL that consume it (7; 8; 9) – a gateway then to creating sensitivities and allergies.
+As a result, wheat intake causes transient leaky gut in ALL who consume it (7; 8; 9) – a gateway then to creating sensitivities and allergies.
 Both can disrupt the health of the gut mucosal lining and the microbes that live on it.

 You’ll commonly find these and similar chemicals in processed foods like ice creams, pastries, yogurt, deli meats, sausage, dressings, and sauces.